Pearson-Higher-Ed/alerts/README.md

 ## Getting Started

-1. Create your new repository as decided above. **Follow the naming convention: all lowercase, hyphens instead of camel case.**
+1. Create your new repository as decided above, using the following naming convention:
+    1. All lowercase characters, and hyphens instead of camel case.
+    2. Do **not** use "component" in the name, as it is redundant.

 2. Follow these [directions](https://help.github.com/articles/caching-your-github-password-in-git/#platform-all) to stop
  manually authenticating to GitHub on every network request.
 This enables the use of automated npm scripts.